Complex SQL Queries Best Practices

 Pivoting and unpivoting Transforms data from rows to columns, and vice versa, for comparative analysis.

-Case statements Performs conditional logic within an SQL query
+Case statements Performs conditional logic within an SQL query.

-String manipulation Performs operations like concatenation, trimming, and substring extraction, including regular expressions
+String manipulation Performs operations like concatenation, trimming, and substring extraction, including regular expressions.

 Date and time functions Handles date and time calculations, comparisons, and transformations.